dailykiller/WMinstallationscript/README.md

 Change $wm_install variable to equal the install path of your sites WM on network drive default path is filler

-Change $computers variable to either a single computer name "computername" or a list of computer names "computername, computername, computername*"
+Change $computers variable to either a single computer name "computername" or a list of computer names "computername, computername, computername"

 ### Optional Modifications